google/zetasql/docs/functions-and-operators.md

 **Description**

-Computes the principal value of the arc tangent of X. The return value is in the range [-&pi;/2,&pi;/2].
+Computes the principal value of the inverse tangent of X. The return value is in the range [-&pi;/2,&pi;/2].
 Does not fail.

 ### ATANH